„AI Cuza” Ruginoasa Memorial Museum and Sturdza Castle from Miclăuşeni - #vinlaiasi (ep. 1)

 Equally important are the surroundings.
-During a short walk to Iasi, I had the joy of seeing the “AI Cuza” Ruginoasa Memorial Museum and the Sturdza Castle in Miclăuşeni, both built in neo-Gothic architectural style.
+During the short walk to Iaşi, I had the joy of seeing the “AI Cuza” Ruginoasa Memorial Museum and the Sturdza Castle from Miclăuşeni, both built in neo-Gothic architectural style.
 I was impressed by the stories around them, the historical load that presses on the walls of the two buildings, but also the people I met.
 Although the visit of the two palaces was made on the last day of the #vinlaiasi city-break, I prefer to start with this one.

 "AI Cuza" Rusty Memorial Museum

 The first stop was at the “AI Cuza” Ruginoasa Memorial Museum, recently renovated and inaugurated in February 2013.
-Visiting this palace, we experienced an important part of Romanian history, the one written by Alexandru Ioan Cuza, the founder of the modern Romanian State.
+Visiting this palace, we experienced an important page in the history of Romania, the one written by Alexandru Ioan Cuza, the founder of the modern Romanian State.

 The museum looks great, both on the outside and inside.
 The new museum arrangement includes a documentary space with interactive systems, presenting information regarding the Sturdza and Cuza families, the history of the palace and the Ruginoasa estate.